The Poor Knights Islands Made Me Wish I’d Learnt Diving

 Having learnt that morning that my roommate and I were going to the islands at the same time, I gave her a lift from Whangarei to the Tutukaka marina.
 Her dive trip was to start three hours before my snorkelling tour but I was invited to join the divers.
 After all, both were run by the same company.
 I couldn’t say no to the friendly instructors when they assured me I’d be taken care of.
 Throughout the trip, the divers and I shared the same lunches, visited the same sites, listened to the same narration about the Poor Knights’ history and laughed at the same gags.

 The experiences diverged when we reached Trevor’s Rocks.
-It was fascinating to watch the divers kit up with their B.C.s, their gauges, their tanks and their regulators.
+It was fascinating to watch the divers kit up with their scuba gear–B.C.s, gauges, tanks, regulators, the lot.
 The number of things that humans need to stay alive in an alien environment is ridiculous, yet I wanted to live on that edge too.
 In the open ocean, the walls go pretty deep.
 If the divers only saw a small fraction of the fauna, I was seeing an even smaller one.
 Being restricted to the surface or breath-hold dives wasn’t enough and I would have loved to join them at depth too.